 In August 2021, we and Jefferies LLC, or Jefferies, entered into an Open Market Sale Agreement, or the 2021 Sales Agreement, under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$100.0 million from time to time through Jefferies, acting as agent.
 In connection with entering into the 2021 Sales Agreement, we and Jefferies terminated our prior Open Market Sale Agreement which we had entered into in 2019.
-As of May 6, 2022, we have not sold any shares of our common stock under the 2021 Sale Agreement.
+As of November 4, 2022, we have not sold any shares of our common stock under the 2021 Sales Agreement.

 DEXTENZA and all of our product candidates are designed to be medical-benefit "buy-and-bill" products with associated procedure codes.
-Products with these characteristics are designed to be attractive not only to physicians and patients but also to the sites of care that participate in utilization.
+Products with these characteristics are designed to be attractive not only to physicians, optometrists, and patients but also to the sites of care that participate in utilization.
 We primarily derive our product revenues from the sale of DEXTENZA in the United States to a network of specialty distributors, who then sell DEXTENZA to ASCs, HOPDs, and ophthalmology and optometric offices.
-In addition to distribution agreements with specialty distributors, we enter into arrangements with government payors that provide for government-mandated rebates and chargebacks with respect to the purchase of DEXTENZA.
-In-market unit sales figures-unit sales from specialty distributors to ASCs and HOPDs-for January, February and March 2022 were 7,958, 9,013 and 10,514 units, respectively.
-The third month of each quarter typically reflects an increase in in-market unit sales to ASCs under our rebate program, which typically reverts in the following month.
+We also sell directly to a small population of ASCs.
+In addition to distribution agreements with specialty distributors and a limited number of direct agreements with ASCs, we enter into arrangements with government payors that provide for government-mandated rebates and chargebacks with respect to the purchase of DEXTENZA.
+In-market unit sales figures-unit sales from specialty distributors to ASCs and HOPDs-for July, August and September 2022 were 8,348, 9,410 and 8,649 units, respectively.
+In-market unit sales for October 2022 were approximately 11,500 units.

-We believe that our existing cash and cash equivalents of \$145.4 million as of March 31, 2022 will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
+Based on our current plans and forecasted expenses, which includes estimates of anticipated cash inflows from DEXTENZA product sales and cash outflows from operating expenses, we believe that our existing cash and cash equivalents of \$121.0 million as of September 30, 2022 will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
 This estimate is based on our current operating plan which includes estimates of anticipated cash inflows from DEXTENZA product sales, and cash outflows from both operating expenses and capital expenditures.
 These estimates are subject to various assumptions including those related to the severity and duration of the COVID-19 pandemic, the revenues and expenses associated with the commercialization of DEXTENZA, the pace of our research and clinical development programs, and other aspects of our business.
 These and other assumptions upon which we have based our estimate may prove to be wrong, and we could use our capital resources sooner than we currently expect and would therefore need to raise additional capital to support our ongoing operations or adjust our plans accordingly.
 See "-Liquidity and Capital Resources."